nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_state.rst

 Connection state change
 =======================

-The module propagates information about the connection state changes using :c:struct:`ble_peer_event`, where :cpp:member:`id` is a pointer to the connection object, and :cpp:member:`state` is the connection state.
+The module propagates information about the connection state changes using :c:struct:`ble_peer_event`, where :c:member:`ble_peer_event.id` is a pointer to the connection object, and :c:member:`ble_peer_event.state` is the connection state.

 The connection state can be set to one of the following values: